Tired of s’mores? Here are 10 easy and delicious campfire snacks and treats to make you the star of the trip…

 If you love cinnamon rolls, then you will love these roll-ups!
 You need a package of crescent rolls, ¼ cup sugar, and a tablespoon of cinnamon.

 You combine the cinnamon and sugar in a bowl to make these delicious treats.
-Then separate the crescent rolls, wrapping each one around a skewer.
+Separate the crescent rolls, wrapping each one around a skewer or Wolf-em Roasting Stick.

-Roll it in the cinnamon-sugar mixture and cook over a campfire for five minutes.
+Roll it in the cinnamon-sugar mixture and cook over a campfire for about 5 minutes.

 You can also make an optional glaze for your treat.
 Mix ¼ cup powdered sugar with about two tablespoons of water.
 If it is too dry, add another tablespoon of water.